kibexd/workers-rights-watch-website/MEETING-GUIDE.md

 *I've prepared a contract that outlines what's been delivered, the payment terms, and the ongoing support I'll provide.*

-*The development fee is KES 75,000 - which is very fair for a 10-page custom website in the Kenya market - and quarterly maintenance is only KES 12,000 every 3 months, which is just KES 4,000 per month.*
+*The development fee is KES 85,000 - which is very fair for a 10-page custom website in the Kenya market - and monthly maintenance is only KES 5,000 per month.*

 *I know we didn't discuss pricing at the start, and I apologize for that.
 I wanted you to see the quality of work first so you could understand the value.*